laurolins/nanocube/README.md

     $ sudo apt-get install libboost-system-dev
     $ sudo apt-get install libboost-thread-dev

-For compiling python packages, you will need the following packages:

-    $ sudo apt-get install python-dev

-For NumPy, you may need additional Fortran packages, such as:

-    $ sudo apt-get install gfortran

 Run the following commands to compile nanocubes on your linux/mac system.
 Replace `X.X.X` with valid release numbers (e.g. 2.1.1, 2.1, 2.0).